-Net loss per share is computed by dividing the net loss by the weighted average number of shares of common stock outstanding.
-The Company has certain options, restricted stock and warrants (see Notes 3 and 7), which have not been used in the calculation of diluted net loss per share because to do so would be anti-dilutive.
+Net income (loss) per share is computed by dividing the net income (loss) by the weighted average number of shares of common stock outstanding.
+The Company has certain common share equivalents, which are described more fully in Note 8 which have not been used in the calculation of diluted net income (loss) per share because to do so would be anti-dilutive.
 As such, the numerator and the denominator used in computing both basic and diluted net loss per share for each year are equal.